weitzman/difficode/README.md

 1. Change into new dir: `cd difficode`
 1. Get dependencies: `pip install -r requirements.txt`
 1. Some commands you may want to run
-    - Process all recipes: `python app.py all`
+    - Process all recipes: `app.py all`
-    - Process one recipe: `python app.py process recipes/uber/privacy.json`
+    - Process one recipe: `app.py process recipes/uber/privacy.json`
     - Increase log verbosity via an env variable `DEBUGGING=1 app.py all`

 Misc